Aerospace Engineering with a Foundation Year BEng MEng

 The Diamond features some of the best engineering teaching spaces in the UK.
 You'll be taught in state-of-the art teaching and lab facilities, using cutting edge, industry standard equipment.

-We have five Merlin static flight simulators for aircraft design and 10 X-Plane based flight simulators for flight control and navigation purposes.
-We also have 20 Wren jet engines to take apart and analyse, as well as a GUNT jet engine test bench and four wind tunnels.
-You'll get to use these facilities throughout your course.
+The Diamond features some of the best engineering teaching spaces in the UK.
+You’ll be taught in state-of-the-art teaching and lab facilities, using industry standard equipment.
+We have four Merlin static flight simulators for aircraft design and six X-Plane based flight simulators for flight control and navigation purposes.
+There are seven commercial drones with a netted area for flight testing and to learn basic flying skills.
+We also have a Turbine Solutions jet engine test bench, along with 20 associated jet engines to take apart and analyse.
+You’ll get to use these facilities throughout your course.

 Why choose Sheffield?